Overview

 The UK energy sector presents large and diverse opportunities for U.S. businesses but also some challenges.

-The maturity and competitiveness of the UK energy market typically make product quality and performance, delivery timescales and costs key to market acceptance.
+The maturity and competitiveness of the UK energy market demand product quality and performance, delivery timescales, and costs, for market acceptance.
 Investing time and resources in getting to know the key stakeholders and establishing solid relationships is essential for succeeding in the UK energy market.
-Many buyers, including the UK government, value a green supply chain.
-The lack of a skilled workforce to meet the growing demand in some energy sub-sectors presents opportunities for U.S. businesses to fill gaps.
+Buyers, including the UK government, value a green supply chain.
+The lack of a skilled workforce to meet the growing demand in some energy sub-sectors presents opportunities for U.S. businesses to fill talent gaps.

 Like the United States, the UK is dealing with aging infrastructure and a constrained grid that has not adapted to the dispersed nature of renewable energy sources (e.g., wind and solar farms).
 As a result, renewable energy companies have complained about long wait times for a grid inter-connection.
 Firms must also be prepared for a lengthy and time-consuming planning and consent process for new construction projects from the local through national levels (e.g., nuclear plant, wind farm).
 The UK government is examining how to reform and streamline the planning process, accelerate transmission upgrades, and improve grid delivery.
 This creates opportunities for firms who offer solutions to increase energy efficiency, optimize and upgrade the grid.